OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 That’s why with Octopus, you deploy to environments rather than each individual target.

-What if you have complex projects that only need to hit certain targets in your environments?
-Don’t worry, we have tools to help you manage that, such as [variables](https://octopus.com/docs/projects/variables) and [tenants](https://octopus.com/docs/tenants).
+If you have complex projects that only need to hit certain targets in your environments, we have tools to help you manage that, such as [variables](https://octopus.com/docs/projects/variables) and [tenants](https://octopus.com/docs/tenants).

 ### Octopus controls deployment order with lifecycles